cminyard/gensio/README.rst

     the child again and go through the process again (unless accepts have been disabled on conacc).

+    Why would you want to use this?
+Say in ser2net you wanted to connect one serial port to another.
+You could have a connection like:

+      connection: &con0
+        accepter: conacc,serialdev,/dev/ttyS1,115200
+        connector: serialdev,/dev/ttyS2,115200

+    And it would connect /dev/ttyS1 to /dev/ttyS2.
+Without conacc, you could not use serialdev as an accepter.
+It would also let you use gtlsshd on a serial port if you wanted encrypted authenticated logins over a serial port.
+If you ran gtlsshd with the following:

+      gtlsshd --notcp --nosctp --oneshot --nodaemon --other_acc \
+         'conacc,relpkt(mode=server),msgdelim,/dev/ttyUSB1,115200n81'

+    You could connect with:

+      gtlssh --transport 'relpkt,msgdelim,/dev/ttyUSB2,115200n81' USB2

+    This creates a reliable packet transport over a serial port.
+The mode=server is required to make relpkt run as the server, since it would normally run as a client since it is not being started as an accepter.
+The ssl gensio (which runs over the transport) requires reliable communication, so it won't run directly over a serial port.

 These are all documented in detail in gensio(5).
 Unless otherwise stated, these all are available as accepters or connecting gensios.